How to Avoid Deportation

 “I can honestly say that Mr. Carl Shusterman and his team are probably the best in the business when it comes to immigration matters.
 Carl’s greatest asset is his prior work experience as a former INS prosecutor.
 My family and I were on the verge of being deported from the United States.
 Because of Carl’s expertise and dedication, not only are we allowed to remain in this country permanently but are on path of obtaining citizenship…” (More client reviews…)

-The immigration law enumerates various grounds by which an alien in the U.S. may be subject to removal from the U.S. A common ground of removability provides that an alien may be subject to removal if he was inadmissible when he entered the U.S. There are many grounds of removability found in the law.
+The immigration law enumerates various grounds by which a non-citizen may be subject to removal from the U.S. A common ground of removability provides that an person may be subject to removal if he was inadmissible when he entered the U.S. There are many grounds of removability found in the law.

 Certain types of waivers such as relief for long-term permanent residents under section 212(c) do not require that the permanent resident have relatives in the U.S. although the presence of such relatives is definitely a positive factor.